trmznt/plasmogen/plasmogen/docs/tutorials/05/index.rst

 In this tutorial, we will review options for performing data analysis in VivaxGEN using the YAML text format.
 Note, most users will not need to use the YAML text format – options are provided for more advanced users performing bulk analyses.
-As stated in the `official YAML website`_, YAML is a human friendly data serialization standard for all programming languages.
+As stated in the `official YAML website`_, YAML is *a human friendly data serialization standard for all programming languages*.
 YAML is a text format that computers can parse and that users can edit and read easily.
 The YAML format for querying VivaxGEN may be useful to save time where a user needs to perform multiple analyses using different tools with similar queries.
 In this case, the user can copy and paste the YAML query into the YAML query set, save the query for future use, or for sharing with other users to ensure consistent parameters (and consistent results).